 A great deal has been written about the origin of Chess and there is still a lot of debate on the subject.
 Most sources for this information are derived in some part from the monumental book by HJR Murray - The History of Chess published in 1917.
 While this is a great work, it has its flaws and, of course, much new evidence has surfaced since.

-Indian Chess is known as Chaturanga and there were probably multiple variations of the ancient game (as there are to this day) developed by the ancient Indians primarily to confuse twenty-first century historians.
-Some say Chaturanga was invented by a 6th century Indian philosopher but the earliest definite reference to Chess in India was written about and during the reign of King Sriharsha c.625.
+Indian Chess is known as Chaturanga and there were probably multiple variations of the ancient game (as there are to this day) developed by ancient Indians - primarily to confuse twenty-first century historians.
+Some say Chaturanga was invented by a 6th century Indian philosopher but the earliest definite reference to Chess in India, or anywhere, was written about and during the reign of King Sriharsha c.625.

 One of the early forms of Chaturanga was a four-player game played with dice, sometimes known as Chaturaji.
 It is believe that two players were loosely allied against the other two with moves as follows: